-We actively encourage parents to come and talk to us about any worries you have, sooner rather than later.
+We actively encourage parents to come and talk to us about any worries they may have, sooner rather than later.

 Young children especially can become very attached to a favourite toy.
 As these are so special to the children we ask that these are left at home where they are safe.
 This rule also applies to older children who may have mobile phones, electronic games or iPods etc. Leaving such items at home reduces the risk of them becoming a distraction to their learning or being accidentally lost or broken.
-All such items, if brought to school will be kept safe in Reception ready for collection at the end of the day.
+All such items, if inadvertently brought to school, will be kept safe in the school office ready for collection at the end of the day.

 Special Educational Needs

-Staff and parents voluntarily lead lunchtime and after school clubs.
-In addition we are fortunate to have independent providers leading clubs at a competitive charge.
-These usually reflect their personal interests, or may be in response to a request from the school council.
+There are a range of lunchtime and after school clubs which run throughout the year.
+These usually reflect their personal interests, or may be in response to a request from the children.
+In addition we are fortunate to have independent providers providing sports clubs.
 Our older pupils also lead clubs which are discretely supervised by a member of staff.
-Clubs for Years 1-6 include: recorders, netball, art, maypole dancing, ICT or gymnastics!
+Clubs for Years 1-6 may include: Netball, Art, Maypole Dancing, Computing and Multisports.
 The clubs change each term in order to provide a variety of opportunities for the pupils during the year.

-We work closely with other primary and secondary schools and out of school services to provide activities such as cycling sessions for KS2 children and inter school competitions.
+We work closely with other primary and secondary schools and out of school services to provide activities such as Bikeability sessions for KS2 children and inter school competitions.

-A range of day visits during the year are arranged to support, stimulate and extend learning beyond the classroom.
+A range of educational visits during the year are arranged to support, stimulate and extend learning beyond the classroom.

 Charges and Remission

 The governing body recognises the valuable contribution to your child’s learning and personal and social development that can be gained from providing a range of additional opportunities beyond the classroom such as visits out of school, visitors to school and clubs.
 Such activities will be offered both within a broad and balanced curriculum and as additional optional activities.

 At times some of these activities will only be viable by inviting parents to make a voluntary contribution towards their cost.